 Today's release of the publicly available data from ECRI puts its Weekly Leading Index (WLI) at 143.2, down 1.0 from the previous week and the lowest since December 9th.
 Year-over-year the four-week moving average of the indicator is now at 7.19%, down from 7.93% the previous week.
 The WLI Growth indicator is now at 5.9, also down from the previous week.

 RecessionAlert has launched an alternative to ECRI's Weekly Leading Index Growth indicator (WLIg).
 The Weekly Leading Economic Index (WLEI) uses fifty different time series from these categories: Corporate Bond Composite, Treasury Bond Composite, Stock Market Composite, Labor Market Composite, Credit Market Composite.
-The latest index reading came in at 29.5, down 2.9 from the previous week.
+The latest index reading came in at 23.2, down from the previous week.

 The University of Michigan Final Consumer Sentiment for April came in at 97.0, up fractionally from the March Final reading of 96.9.
 Investing.com had forecast 98.0.